 'Most teachers don't speak Dutch.
 We can't expect students to perform in Dutch if teachers don't have adequate levels in Dutch.
 In the secondary school, teachers have to give lessons in English, even in Dutch classes, because students don't have the necessary levels in Dutch.
 Parents who know Dutch don't speak Dutch to their children.
 Older people speak Dutch better, because Dutch was a more important language before.
 A few families speak Dutch at home.
 These are normally more highly educated parents or European Netherlands mixed marriages, etc. Television and everything else is in English.
 There is no Dutch in the Statian environment, even less than before.
 There is a need for Dutch children's programs on TV and radio, but it is doubtful that the young people will be willing to tune in to such programs.
 'The young people need more exposure to Dutch.
-Maybe there should be exchange programs with students from the European Netherlands and more entertainment programs from the European Netherlands and more entertainment programs from the European Netherlands would be good.
+Maybe there should be exchange programs with students from the European Netherlands and more entertainment programs from the European Netherlands.
+Previously, the HAVO 5 class would take a trip to the European Netherlands.
+That was good.
+Summer camps in Holland would be good.
 Students need more orientation to prepare them for going abroad.'